eaasglobal/docs/README.md

 ---

-## EAAS Token in our solution
+## Depin Token in our solution

 1. is an **investment** vehicle,
-2. a cryptocurrency value that **certifies green energy** production as measured by the EAAS Smart Box and partners technology,
+2. a cryptocurrency value that **certifies green energy** production as measured by the DePIN Hardware and native app,
 3. is used **to store** the value of the energy produced in **digital form** in the EAAS framework,
 4. is easily *transferable* and *tradable* and is used to **receive the green energy** produced and stored in **the EAAS framework.**